BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 By comparing behaviors between the latest React versions, Ivan explains:

-- how `useEffect` has optimized the browser layout and paint calculation flow comparing to `componentDidMount`,
+- How `useEffect` has optimized the browser layout and paint calculation flow comparing to `componentDidMount`
-- how `setState` batching have been optimized in React 18,
+- How `setState` batching have been optimized in React 18
-- why the freeze experience if the user interacts during the hydratation phase is much better by using `Suspense`.
+- Why the freeze experience if the user interacts during the hydratation phase is much better by using `Suspense`.

 ### Why You Should Use Redux in 2024 - Mark Erikson